Coming Fall 2021!

 All summer lottery funds are awarded after spring grades are posted in mid-May.

-Please also note that additional steps may be required of you before summer lottery may be applied to your student account if the student is a new transfer for the summer term, or is participating in a consortium or study abroad program for the spring and/or summer terms.
+Please also note that additional steps may be required before summer lottery may be applied to a student account if the student is a new transfer for the summer term, or is participating in a consortium or study abroad program for the spring and/or summer terms.

 If a student drops or adds classes after the Lottery Scholarship has been applied, the scholarship amount may be adjusted accordingly, and the student is responsible for repaying any portion of the award if it is reduced due to a drop in hours.